vlavrynovych/msr/docs/testing/mutation-testing.md

 - Weak test assertions
 - Tests that don't actually verify behavior

+## When to Run Mutation Tests

+{: .note }
+> **Mutation testing is NOT part of the regular CI pipeline** (`npm run test:report`) due to its long execution time (30-60 minutes).

+### Recommended Usage

+Run mutation tests in these scenarios:

+- **After major test suite changes**: When you've added significant new tests
+- **Before releases**: As part of the release quality checklist
+- **Weekly/Monthly schedule**: Set up a scheduled CI job to track quality over time
+- **When investigating test quality**: If you suspect tests are passing without properly validating behavior
+- **During test refactoring**: To ensure refactored tests still catch bugs effectively

+### Not Recommended

+- ❌ On every commit or pull request (too slow)
+- ❌ During active development cycles (use incremental mode instead)
+- ❌ In parallel with other tests (resource intensive)

+---

 ## Running Mutation Tests

 ### Full Mutation Test Run